Shopify Structured Data: Why and How to Add It To Your Store

 Let’s also establish that what people see on a webpage does not change.
 Only the code gets altered to make it easier for search engines to understand the content.

-This is regular HTML for a product page section that displays product options from various sellers:
+To illustrate this, let’s take a look at two code snippet examples.
+First, this is regular HTML for a product page section that displays product options from various sellers:

 And here you can see that same information organized using structured data markup: